zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 - Providing the dialect namespace to the framework

 Your hand-written `NNDialect.cpp` includes this generated code and adds any custom initialization logic (none needed for our simple dialect, but complex dialects might register custom types, attributes, or canonicalization patterns here).

-**Comparison with Chapter 8**.
-Chapter 8 had no dialect definition—operations were just strings we generated.
-There was no central registry, no namespace management, no documentation structure.
-TableGen formalizes these concepts, making them explicit and enforceable.
-The dialect definition says "the nn dialect exists, lives in mlir::nn namespace, and provides these operations."
-This formalization enables tool support: IDEs can autocomplete `nn.`, documentation generators can list all operations, and the compiler can verify you're only using defined operations.

 This dialect foundation supports all operation definitions we'll write next.
 The `NN_Op` base class provides a consistent starting point for `AddOp`, `MatMulOp`, `ReLUOp`, and others, ensuring they share common infrastructure while customizing their specific semantics.
 Before diving into specific operations, let's understand TableGen's core syntax—the language constructs you'll use to write all dialect definitions.